 But, why do I call it “secret sauce”… well, I have my childhood best friend, Lindy, to thank for that.
-Growing up, Lindy’s grandmother would make up lil smokies (you know, the tiny sausage links) coated in her “secret sauce”– which was a mind altering combination of ketchup, mustard and Worcestershire sauce.
+Growing up, Lindy’s grandmother would make up lil smokies (you know, the tiny sausage links) coated in her “secret sauce”– which was a mind-altering combination of ketchup, mustard and Worcestershire sauce.
 Yep, you heard that right, it was that simple and we freaking loved that stuff and ate it all the dang time.

 Anyway, fast forward a decade or so, I was sitting in my kitchen with nothing to make for dinner except a rope of Pederson’s Farms No Sugar Whole30 Kielbasa in my freezer.
 For some reason, Lindy’s Grandmother’s “secret sauce” popped in my head and I knew I could make some sort of Whole30 compliant version… and here it is folks.
 It isn’t fancy, but I can assure you they will be gone in 60 Seconds. hehe.
 But, seriously.
-When I made this for my husband he was like “what the heck did you put in this?
+When I made these Kielbasa Bites with Secret Sauce for my husband he was like “what the heck did you put in this?
 It’s delicious!
 You gotta post this!”
 So here I am.
 Posting away the most basic of recipes but one that I know you guys are going to FREAKING LOVE.

 So, a big thank you to my dear friend, Lindy, and her sweet Grandmother for the inspiration behind this recipe.
 I will always think of you when I make this one.